Roy3838/Observer/README.md

 ```

-# Getting Started with Local Inference
+# Getting Started with Local Inference for Micro-Agents

 There are a few ways to get Observer up and running with local inference.
 I recommend the Observer App.